Areoreo/Code-for-Assessing-and-enhancing-Noah-MP-over-tropical-forests/README.md

 Before you start, some prerequisites should be set up first:

 - Prepare your observation data in this path './data/obs/'
+- Prepare forcing data at your site for the Noah-MP in an individual directory and set up the data path in './noahmp/point_run/namelist.hrldas'
 - './noahmp/point_run/hrldas.exe' may not be compiled to be able to run in your environment.
 Please compile and get your own hrldas.exe and replace './noahmp/point_run/hrldas.exe' with yours.

 ```bash